 AHEAD is the premiere professional association committed to full participation of persons with disabilities in postsecondary education.

-The purpose of this group is to bring awareness of the unique skills and knowledge required to work effectively with veterans with disabilities in higher education.
+The purpose of this Knowledge & Practice Community (K&P) is to bring awareness of the unique skills and knowledge required to work effectively with veterans with disabilities in higher education.

 National Academic Advising Association (NACADA)